EricLBuehler/mistral.rs/README.md

 **Running the new Llama 3 model on CUDA**

-`cargo run --release --features cuda -- -i llama -m meta-llama/Meta-Llama-3-8B-Instruct`
+`cargo run --release --features cuda -- -i plain -m meta-llama/Meta-Llama-3-8B-Instruct -a llama`

 **Running the new Llama 3 model on Metal**

-`cargo run --release --features metal -- -i llama -m meta-llama/Meta-Llama-3-8B-Instruct`
+`cargo run --release --features metal -- -i plain -m meta-llama/Meta-Llama-3-8B-Instruct -a llama`

 **Running the new Llama 3 model on CPU**

-`cargo run --release -- -i llama -m meta-llama/Meta-Llama-3-8B-Instruct`
+`cargo run --release -- -i plain -m meta-llama/Meta-Llama-3-8B-Instruct -a llama`

 ## Description
 **Fast**: